 With the growing trend of the "bachelorette weekend," it's also important that the one who plans the celebration check with the bride to see how exactly she wants to celebrate.
 While you can leave the specifics a surprise, it's a good idea to see if she envisioned a one-night get-together or a weekend traveling to a destination, such as Nashville, Charleston, or Napa Valley.
 Always make sure the bride feels comfortable with the overall style of the party!

 The host should check in with the bride regarding the guest list.
 Some people simply include the bridal party, but that doesn’t need to be the case, especially if there are only a few bridesmaids.
 The prospective attendees should be kept to people who are invited to the actual wedding, though exceptions can be considered for very small destination weddings, elopements, or a family-only wedding.

 Formal invitations are not necessary for a bachelorette party, though it is always nice to match the level of the event.
-A weekend getaway justifies mailed invitations, a spa day is great for an e-vite, and a casual night of barhopping is easily done via phone call.
+A weekend getaway may justify mailed invitations, a spa day is great for an e-vite, and a casual night of barhopping is easily done via phone call.
 As a guest, you should always RSVP.
 Even a low-key night might feature goodies from the maid of honor, so it’s helpful for her to know who is coming.
 Gifts are usually not required, but a lingerie shower is a common activity and more and more bachelorette parties are incorporating gifts for the bride from each individual or a group gift.